Álvaro Urbano

 Álvaro Urbano (born in Madrid, 1983) is a Spanish contemporary artist living and working in Berlin.
 His art is mainly known for his work with installation and sculpture.

-Urbano is also a teacher in the École Nationale Supérieure des Beaux-Arts in Paris.
-Since 2019 he holds a joint professorship with Petrit Halilaj.
+Urbano was a teacher in the École Nationale Supérieure des Beaux-Arts in Paris, holding a joint professorship with Petrit Halilaj from 2019 until 2025.

 Life

 Álvaro Urbano grew up in Madrid, Spain.
 He studied interior architecture at the ETSAM.
 Later he moved to New York where he started to experiment with performance art.
-In 2009 he moved to Berlin and started to study fine arts in the Institut für Raumexperimente of the Universtät der Künste, in a class that was taught by Olafur Eliasson. Álvaro Urbano continues to work in Berlin today.
-In 2019 he started to teach in the École Nationale Supérieure des Beaux-Arts in Paris.
+In 2009 he moved to Berlin and started to study fine arts in the Institut für Raumexperimente of the Universität der Künste, in a class that was taught by Olafur Eliasson. Álvaro Urbano continues to work in Berlin today.
+In 2026 he will be a guest professor at Städelschule in Frankfurt during the summer semester.